 Director, Furman Humanities Center; Associate Professor, English Literature

 Michele Speitz specializes in eighteenth- and nineteenth-century British literature, with particular interests in Romanticism, critical theory, aesthetics and poetics, and science and technology studies.
 Dr. Speitz has been the recipient of the Trent R. Dames Fellowship in the History of Civil Engineering from The Huntington Library’s Munger Research Center (2013-2014).
 Her work has appeared in or is forthcoming in SEL Studies in English Literature: 1500-1900: Restoration and Eighteenth Century, Romantic Circles Praxis Series, Essays in Romanticism, and The Keats-Shelley Review.
-She is currently developing a monograph entitled Technologies of the Sublime, 1750-1861.
+She is currently developing a monograph on Romantic-era representations of technology.